UWPCE-PythonCert/ProgrammingInPython/_sources/exercises/trigrams/trigrams.rst.txt

 If you get a book from Project Gutenberg (or anywhere else), it will not be "clean."
 That is, it will have header information, footer information, chapter headings, punctuation, what have you.
 So you'll need to clean it up somehow to get a simple list of words to use to build your trigrams.

-The first part of the process is pretty straightforward; open the file and loop through the lines of text.
+The first part of the process is pretty straightforward; open the file and loop through the lines of text and process them.

 You may want to skip the header.
 How would you do that??

 Hint: in a Project Gutenberg e-book, there is a line of text that starts with::

   *** START OF THIS PROJECT GUTENBERG EBOOK